greearb/lanforge-scripts/README.md

 | EID                  | Entity identifier.
 Uniquely identifies LANforge object with meaning depending on context (e.g. in 'Port Mgr' tab, EID identifies a port)                                |
 | Port EID             | Comes in format shelf, resource, port number/name, e.g. '1.1.wiphy0'.
 For automation pourposes, shelf and even resource may be omitted.
 Assumed to be '1' in that case. |
 | STA, Station, Client | Interchangable terms used to refer to a WiFi device (emulated or real)                                                                                                  |

-### Exploring LANforge JSON API/Crafting CLI Commands

-When the LANforge GUI is running, a user can use the web-based LANforge Command Composer tool to generate CLI commands, either for use directly through the telnet interface (port 4001) or indirectly through the `cli-json/` LANFORGE JSON API endpoint.

-To access this tool, perform the following steps:

-1. Navigate to the Help page (either from the LANforge or remotely)

-   - From the LANforge system (e.g. through VNC): [`http://localhost:8080/help`](http://localhost:8080/help)
-   - Remotely:
-     - Directly by IP address: `http://192.168.1.101:8080/help`
-     - If your network supports DNS resolution: `http://ct523c-cafe:8080/help`

-2. Click on the link for your desired command, e.g. `add_sta`

-   - Each CLI command will display two links.
-The link _on the left side_ takes you to the Command Composer tool

-3. Set the desired fields for the command

-4. Click the `Parse Command` at the top
-   - This generates CLI output for the fields you configured at the top of the webpage
-   - Generated output includes:
-     - CLI command for use in the telnet interface
-     - Commands to manually send data to the `cli-json/` LANFORGE JSON API endpoint

-More information on other LANforge JSON API endpoints can be by navigating to the main (root) endpoint `http://localhost:8080/` or querying it through `curl` (very verbose, e.g. `curl http://localhost:8080 | jq`).

 ## Scripts/Automation by Type